-I am a Chicago-based designer with a love for making things simple.
-As the CEO of Martin Creative, I've spent over 18 years constantly improving myself to learn more about business, marketing, and leadership.
-A seasoned entrepreneur, all of my projects are rooted in a singular passion — building real-world communities.
+I am a Chicago-based TEDx speaker and entrepreneur with a love for making things simple.
+As the CEO of Martin Creative, I've spent over 20 years constantly improving myself to learn more about business, marketing, and leadership.
+A seasoned entrepreneur, I help companies use digital products to build real-world communities.

 To do this myself, I founded a professional networking group called The Entrepreneur's Workshop.
 With access to over 3,000 people I've helped to put on monthly events that promote new skills and in-person connections.

 I've served as a mentor & judge for Google Startup Weekend events and worked directly with students through DePaul University's entrepreneurship program.
 An international speaker, I've given presentations at conferences, colleges, dev schools, high schools, business workshops, and recently served as the commencement speaker for The Art Institute Chicago Graduation Ceremony.

 My book, 6-Week Cycles, pushes for a better work environment which allows employees to work for six weeks and take off for two weeks.
 This ideas around culture, productivity, and design has been featured on Fox News, WCIU, WGN Radio, and more.

 I do this to fight against a world that has de-prioritized the value of real life interactions.
 Instead of experiencing the world around us, we resort to digital connections.
 We use apps.
 Apps intentionally designed as a sort of digital nicotine to keep us hooked, to help drive ad revenue and increase profits.

 And there's....there's something magical that happens when people come together in the real world.
 I don't know exactly what it is, but I feel that great things are possible with real-life interactions in more real-world communities.Schedule a Call